 Public transportation tickets in Prague are very affordable and start at a little over $1.00 for a ticket that’s good for 30 minutes.

 Uber is also prominent in the city and inexpensive (especially compared to the NYC Uber prices that we experienced just a couple of days before arriving in Prague–yikes), averaging $3.50-$4.50 for a 10-15 minute journey.

-… And, this is where our travel budget for Prague went off the rails.
+… And, this is where our attempt to experience Prague on a budget went off the rails.

-We enjoyed getting back to the eating-outside, soaking-in-the-atmosphere dinner culture of European cities a little too much upon arriving in Prague, and added a few too many desserts and drinks to our bills in the process–but at least there’s a lot of delicious food in Prague that we got to enjoy!
+We enjoyed getting back to the eating outside, soaking-in-the-atmosphere dinner culture of European cities a little too much upon arriving in Prague, and added a few too many desserts and drinks to our bills in the process–but at least there’s a lot of delicious food in Prague that we got to enjoy!

 … Raspberries.
 Our grand total of groceries in Prague consisted of a delicious carton of raspberries.

 Clearly, checking out the bill from above, we should have bought more groceries and eaten at home more, but alas.